Best Cloud Backup Service

 Computer resource usage: Insignificant resource usage

-Cost to storage size ratio: More expensive than others, starting at $60/year for unlimited storage space
+Cost to storage size ratio: Very good, starting at $60/year for unlimited storage space

-Carbonite offers three different personal plans.
-The cheapest is the Basic plan at $60 per year, followed by the Plus plan at $99 per year and the Prime plan at $149 per year.
+Carbonite offers three different personal subscription plans.
+The cheapest is the Basic plan at $60 per year for one computer, followed by the Plus plan at $100 per year and the Prime plan at $150 per year.
 We tested the Basic plan, which is the only plan available to Mac users, and does not include backups of external drives, backups to local drives, or (strangely) automatic video backup.
-More on that later.
+(More on that later.)

 The Carbonite application is more like an FTP program compared to its competitors, as it allows you to browse every file on your computer, whether it's selected for backup or not.
 The application displays a little icon next to every file that represents the file's status, such as Backed Up, Recoverable or Not Selected for Backup.

-All backup files are protected by a 128-bit Blowfish encryption key, just like with Backblaze.
+All backup files are protected by a 128-bit encryption key, just like with Backblaze.
 But unlike that service, Carbonite has no option to add your own personal password.
 The 128-bit encryption, which uses the Blowfish cipher, is secure, but it would have been nice to add another layer of security.

 Despite average initial backup speeds of around 1.5 Mbps, slower than the 2.9-Mbps average, the full backup was significantly faster than those of Carbonite's competitors.
 The total size of the files uploaded was also significantly lower than with every other service.
 Digging into these discrepancies, I realized that this was because neither the Basic nor the Plus plan includes automatic video file backup.
 Only the Prime plan offers this feature.